imgly/pesdk-android-demo/README.md

 ```

-##### 2. Configure your Module build.gradle to import the img.ly SDK into your project with jCenter.
+##### 2. Configure your Module build.gradle to import the PhotoEditor SDK into your project with jCenter.

 There are few things we'll need to add here.
 See comments in the example code below.